 Tickets & Getting There

 The museum issues time passes in advance, same day online at 6:30 AM EST or 1 PM daily at the Mason Street entrance in D.C.
 We tried online at 6:30 AM without any success and decided to stand in line around 12 noon in anticipation of the 1 PM ticket distribution.
 Always check the museum’s website for the latest information on ticket distribution.
 If you decide to drive into D.C., there is secure parking at the Regan building two blocks away from the museum.
+Weekdays in September 2018 no day passes will be required to enter the museum.

 We started our tour on the lowest level of the museum which covers the last 600 years of African American History and Culture from Slavery to Reconstruction.
 These pictures and their descriptions are woefully deficient in depicting the scale of the exhibits.